Pompeii Casts on Display

 UPDATE (a few hours later): Francesca Tronchin has made a couple of good comments on this, including a link to a very interesting article by Eugene Dwyer, From Fragments to Icons: Stages in the Making and Exhibiting of the Casts of Pompeian Victims, 1863-1888 (just in case you don’t see the comments).

-3 thoughts on “Pompeii Casts on Display
+3 responses to “Pompeii Casts on Display”

 Leave a comment